OmarMancillas/TaskSchedulerApp/docs/index.rst

 Notes
 ==================

-The project is still in progress, thus it has not been deployed to a hosting service.
+The project is still in progress; thus, it has not been deployed to a hosting service.

 `Check the project here <https://github.com/OmarMancillas/TaskSchedulerApp/>`_
 ==============================================================================